AhmedEid2504/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file prints type of the file iamafile ln -s create sympolic link
+ls -al . .. /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file prints type of the file iamafile ln -s create sympolic link cp -u copy only files that did not exist in the parent